SirSundays/Simple-Digital-Number-Screen/README.md

 [![InAction](https://github.com/SirSundays/Simple-Digital-Number-Screen/blob/main/media/InAction.gif?raw=true "InAction")](https://github.com/SirSundays/Simple-Digital-Number-Screen/blob/main/media/InAction.gif?raw=true "InAction")

 The GIF shows not the latest version.
-The clock is disabled by default and I removed some all the letters so the splitflap is only going through all the numbers.
+The clock is disabled by default and I removed all the letters so the splitflap is only going through all the numbers.

 ### Screen